creativecounsel/ticker-tape/README.md

 3. **The artifact, on every mount, loads whatever is already stored** for that topic and merges the freshly-researched entries in by ID — anything already present is left alone; anything new is added and visually flagged.
 4. **The merged result is written back to storage**, so the permanent record grows over time even though Claude itself never "remembers" anything between sessions.

-The practical effect: you can ask about the same topic next week, next month, or from an entirely new conversation, and the tracker will correctly show only the genuinely new developments highlighted — without Claude needing any continuity at all.
+The practical effect: you can ask about the same topic next week, next month, or from an entirely new conversation, and the tracker will correctly show only the genuinely new developments highlighted, without Claude needing any continuity at all.
 The intelligence is in the merge logic, not in Claude's memory.

 ## How it works